Puppet Master X: Axis Rising: Plot

-Danny and the others take Blade and Pinhead to Chinatown to locate the Nazi base.
+Danny and Beth discuss how they can help Stone with their cause when Danny introduces a dumbfounded Stone to the puppets, telling him that the Nazis have one of them that needs to be recovered.
+They take Blade and Pinhead to Chinatown to locate the Nazi base.
 They are ambushed by Bombshell and must retreat.
-Bombshell returns to the lab and Freuhoffer presents three other puppets Weremacht, a werewolf, Blitzkrieg, a tank, and Kamikaze, a walking bomb.
+Bombshell returns to the lab and Freuhoffer presents three other puppets: a werewolf called Weremacht, a tank called Blitzkrieg, and a suicide bomber named Kamikaze.

 Danny and the others are preparing for the award ceremony when Leech Woman tries to tell them something.
 During the awards, Freuhoffer's puppets attack, and kill Major Collins.
 Danny's puppets take them on but are beaten back.
 Porter, grateful to Danny, allows him to enter the army.
-Danny and the others ponder how to stop the Nazi puppets when Leech Woman pulls out Six-shooter's head.
-They locate the lab and take out the Nazi guards.
+Danny and the others ponder how to stop the Nazi puppets when Leech Woman pulls out Six-Shooter's head.

+Danny and the team locate the lab and take out the Nazi guards.
 Once inside, they locate and recover Tunneler, but are stopped by Moebius and Freuhoffer's puppets.
 The puppets fight and this time the Nazi puppets are beaten.
 Beth holds Freuhoffer at gunpoint, but lets him explain himself.
 Moebius and Stone fight and just as Stone gets the upper hand, Moebius stabs and kills him.
-Moebius comes at Danny, but is shot down by Six-shooter.
+Moebius comes at Danny, but is shot down by Six-Shooter.
 Moebius, still alive, pulls out a gun and plans to shoot Danny, who states "Never screw with America".
 Blade then comes from behind and stabs Moebius.
 Beth and Freuhoffer come out and tells Kamikaze to detonate, destroying the lab and Moebius.
-Danny and Beth let Freuhoffer go, but as he leaves, the others didn't notice he has a bottle of the puppets' fluid.
+Danny and Beth let Freuhoffer go, but as he leaves, the others fail to notice he has a bottle of the puppets' fluid.